VikramR123/ML-Climate-Final-Project-Template/journal.md

 I have added a large enough dataset containing important drought information on the United States from February 2016 until February 2022.
 This will serve as the primary dataset unless another one is found that I deem to be better, and I will do my initial tests on the csv file in /src.

+Now looking for bigger and more decipherable dataset to fit the model to.
+My model will need to fit the data and ideally output a classification for what severity of drought the data point is in, ranging through 5 categories from 'severe drought' to 'no drought'.
+I am considering logistic regression and/or stochastic gradient descent to fit the model, but I will need to play with this and start running some tests.